Prepare network mapping for Hyper-V VM disaster recovery to Azure

 In this example:

-• When a replica VM is created for any VM that's connected to VMNetwork1-Beijing, it will be connected to VMNetwork1-Shanghai.
+• When you create a replica VM for any VM that's connected to VMNetwork1-Beijing, the replica connects to VMNetwork1-Shanghai.

-• When a replica VM is created for VMNetwork2-Beijing or VMNetwork2-Shanghai, it won't be connected to any network.
+• When you create a replica VM for VMNetwork2-Beijing or VMNetwork2-Shanghai, the replica doesn't connect to any network.

-Here's how VMM clouds are set up in our example organization, and the logical networks associated with the clouds.
+Here's how VMM clouds are set up in the example organization, and the logical networks associated with the clouds.

 Cloud protection settings